Different keyboard layouts explained

 Drekiskip, with QWERTY ISO Layout.

 The control and modifier keys on a keyboard originate from different eras.
 Before the age of computers, control keys served basic writing needs.
 Keys like [Shift], [Caps Lock], [Enter], [Space], and [Tab] were present on typewriters by the late 1800s.
-The advent of computers introduced navigation keys like [Home] and [End], along with additional modifier keys such as [Control] and [Alt].
+The advent of computers led to the need for navigation keys like [Home] and [End], along with additional modifier keys such as [Control] and [Alt].
 While some keys, like [Scroll Lock] and [Pause], have become less useful in recent years, they remain on most QWERTY keyboards.

 commodore 64 inspired keycaps